close Business Finance Invest Bullets Most Viewed

 What are Depositories?

-They are structures, workplaces, and distribution centers that permit purchasers and organizations to deposit cash, securities, and other important assets for care.
-Depositories may incorporate banks, safehouses, vaults, financial institutions, and different associations.
+Depositories are structures, workplaces, and distribution centres where purchasers and organizations deposit cash, securities, and other important assets for care.
+They may incorporate banks, safehouses, vaults, financial institutions, and other associations.

-Course by Quest Finology
+Course by Finology Quest

 What are CDSL and NSDL?